Pluralsight Technology Index: Methodology

 The information listed below gives visibility into our methodology and shows how we applied and calculated the data.

-The Pluralsight Technology Index uses six data sources, which were selected based on their relevance to software developers, IT Ops, security and data professionals.
+The Pluralsight Technology Index uses eight data sources, which were selected based on their relevance to software developers, IT Ops, security and data professionals.

 GitHub provides a strong perspective on open source project and programming language popularity—especially as it pertains to the open source developer.
-This data is retrieved from public data sets hosted on Google BigQuery, and these data sets are updated quarterly.
-For those technologies that have a related GitHub repository, the index captures the number of stars on the repo.
-In order to capture programming language popularity, the index measures the number of bytes pushed to repositories in each language.
+This data is retrieved from public data sets, which are updated quarterly, hosted on Google BigQuery.
+For those technologies that have a related GitHub repository, the Index captures the number of stars on the repo.
+In order to capture programming language popularity, the Index measures the number of bytes pushed to repositories in each language.

 YouTube is a hugely popular video platform.
 Measuring the quantity of video views related to different technologies give us a robust estimation of interest in those topics.
 This data is pulled from its respective APIs.
 For the search query associated with each technology, the PTI calculates the total sum of the top 50 videos’ view counts.

-Indeed provides a comprehensive measure of how much job-related content has been posted for a given technology.
-Data from Indeed is retrieved in the same way as it is for Google Search.
+Indeed and Dice provide a comprehensive measure of how much job-related content has been posted for a given technology.
+Data from Indeed and Dice is retrieved and processed in the same way as it is for Google Search.

 If we expose the underlying popularity metrics of each individual technology on each individual data source, then learners and organizations would have a tendency to apply their own subjective biases to the interpretation of the overall Index.
 Some users might value the Stack Overflow signal higher than YouTube, or GitHub higher than Google Search, or Google AdWords higher than Indeed.
 It’s easy to see how this would undermine our goal of offering an objective, quantitative perspective on the relative popularity of different technologies.

 To the greatest extent possible, we always opt to provide a true, unvarnished perspective on the technology landscape.
 We believe that doing so will lend our work a great deal of credibility.